-You'll see the anise swallowtail around its host plant, anise, Foeniculum vulgare, a weed with a licorice scent.
+You'll see the anise swallowtail around its host plant, fennel, Foeniculum vulgare, a weed with a licorice aroma.
 Anise swallowtails breed on the anise and poison hemlock, Conium maculatum, Shapiro says.

 Last weekend in Benicia, the anise swallowtail took an interest in wild radish.